-It’s generally accepted that a correction is a drop of more than 10% in the market, often measured by a broad index like the S&P/ASX 200 Index (ASX: XJO) or S&P 500 Index in the US.
+It’s generally accepted that a correction is a drop of more than 10% in the market, often measured by a broad index like the S&P/ASX 200 Index (ASX: XJO) or S&P 500 Index (INDEXSP: .INX) in the US.
 A correction turns into a crash when this drop reaches 20% or more.
 At this point, the market enters what is known as a bear market.

 This is why reserving some of your ‘dry powder’ can be a good move in the long run.
-Having some spare cash set aside specifically to invest in the event of a market dip can mean that you’re able to pour money into ASX shares at depressed valuations.
+Setting aside some spare cash to invest specifically during a market dip can mean you can pour money into ASX shares at depressed valuations.

-As we prefaced earlier, however, it’s not a good idea to save all of your buying for market crashes.
-Doing so would mean that you’d be missing out on a lot of the upside potential of the share market, sitting on the sidelines while your cash earns a measly 1.5% in interest (if you’re lucky!).
+As we discussed earlier, saving all of your buying for market crashes is not a good idea.
+Doing so would mean missing out on the share market’s upside potential, sitting on the sidelines while your cash earns a measly 1.5% in interest (if you’re lucky!).

 But as with most investment strategies, dollar-cost averaging has its downfalls.
-Since the share market has historically trended upwards over time, holding your cash to systematically invest at a later date means that you could be missing out on potential returns.
+Since the share market has historically trended upwards over time, systematically holding your cash to invest at a later date means you could be missing out on potential returns.
 Not to mention the brokerage costs you’ll incur on each trade.
 So again, consider what’s right for you.

-The latter is why it’s important to have a plan in place to buy during market dips.
+The latter is why it’s essential to have a plan to buy during market dips.
 It’s easy to say that you’ll be ‘greedy when others are fearful’.
 But when push comes to shove, this philosophy often goes out the window for many investors as they watch their portfolio fall lower and lower by the day.

 Prioritise, plan, and act